ytmimi/Graphene-ObjectType-Generator/README.md

 ___

 ## Basics
 The three main functions in this library are `from_dict`, `from_list`, and `from_json`.
-Each Returns a lists containing strings that define one or many Graphene ObjectType definitions.
+Each Returns a lists containing strings that define one or more Graphene ObjectType definitions.

 ##### Dictionaries